About this project

 Dr Jo Mane

-Dr Jo Manes home is located in the south of Kaitaia, within the Mangataiore valley, under the protection of Maungataniwha.
-As part of a whānau and hapū-led initiative, she contributed to the establishment of Tautoko FM, an iwi radio broadcaster in Tai Tokerau.
-Working alongside her kuia to broadcast matters of importance to their local community provided her with a profound understanding of self-determination, where te reo Māori was placed at the forefront.
-This experience inspired her to pursue training in Kaupapa Māori education and research, fostering her active interest in community-based Kaupapa Māori research.
-Her work now focuses on supporting Māori-led initiatives that advance the aspirations of tino rangatiratanga and empower Māori communities to achieve their goals.
+Dr Jo Mane is located in the south of Kaitaia, within the Mangataiore valley, under the protection of Maungataniwha.
+As part of a whānau and hapū-led initiative, she contributed to the establishment of Tautoko FM, an iwi radio broadcaster in Te Tai Tokerau.
+Working alongside her kuia to broadcast matters of importance to their local community, provided her with a profound understanding of self-determination, where te reo Māori was placed at the forefront.
+This experience inspired her to pursue training in kaupapa Māori education and research, fostering her active interest in community-based kaupapa Māori research.
+In her role as Senior Researcher at Pūrangakura, Jo’s work focuses on supporting Māori-led initiatives that advance the aspirations of tino rangatiratanga and empower Māori communities to achieve their goals.

 Ngā Puhi, Ngāti Tūwharetoa, Ngāti Kahungunu ki Heretaunga